SoftFever/OrcaSlicer/README.md

                             Set a different extrusion width for first layer --perimeter-extrusion-width
+                            Set a different extrusion width for perimeters --external-perimeter-extrusion-width
-                            Set a different extrusion width for perimeters --infill-extrusion-width
+                            Set a different extrusion width for external perimeters --infill-extrusion-width
                             Set a different extrusion width for infill --solid-infill-extrusion-width